Application and Enrollment Steps First Time In College Students

 Refresher courses are offered at no charge but save time and money and offer the opportunity to move into higher level courses.
 Refresher courses must be scheduled in person.
 Visit the Readiness Center to schedule your refresher course.

-Visit the Readiness Center in the Cypress Campus Center (CCC) Room 200.
+Visit the Readiness Center in the Desert Willow Welcome Center (DWWC) Room 202.

 First Time in College Students will register for classes during their New Student Orientation (NSO).
 Once all enrollment steps are complete, visit AlamoNAVIGATE and click "Sign Up for New Student Orientation."